nextdaygames/stationlife-design/systems/Player Power Braking/Homeostasis Braking/Food/Meal Economy/Raw Food Boosting/Farming Economy.md

 # Goal
-A machine that makes X.
+A machine that makes raw food using seeds.
 - [ ] Boosting
 - [ ] Braking
 - [x] Economy